 - Steel: like iron, but sharper and more dangerous (usually top-tier if no fictional metals are present); occasionally, undertones of technical knowledge

-- Gold: either king of metals (leader role; Authority Equals Asskicking optional), or fancy but completely useless
+- Gold: either king of metals (The Leader, Authority Equals Asskicking optional), or fancy but completely useless

 - Silver: mystical metal, invariably badass; occasionally, "second best" (The Lancer), may rarely have connotations of treachery or blood money (as in "Thirty pieces of silver").